cudilara/MadingerMAD/README.md

 <br> Problems: ran out of time to adjust the screen for large iPads.
 - Lab3
 <br> Create an app that includes multiple textfields, does a calcluation, and shows an alert or action sheet for some condition.
 The keyboard should be dismissed when the user taps the Done/Return key or touches the background view(hint: chapter 4 of the book) from all textfields.
 Your app should work for all iPhone size classes and orientation.
 Don't forget your app icons and launch screen.
+- Lab4
+<br> Create an app with multiple view controllers that share multiple pieces of data.
+You should use a model class for your data.
+Your data should be persistent between app launches.
+Your app should work for all iPhone size classes and orientation.
+Don't forget your app icons and launch screen.